brianpos/UploadFIG/README.md

 * Questionnaires now processed in dependency scan
 * Questionnaire is now included as one of the default resource types
 * Support selecting individual files for importing `-sf package/SearchParameter-valueset-extensions-ValueSet-end.json` (when used, only selected files are processed)
-* When processing dependant canonicals correctly handle the case where the canonical is to a contained resource
+* When processing dependent canonicals correctly handle the case where the canonical is to a contained resource

 ### 26 October 2023
-* Produce a summary output of the resources that this IG directly has dependencies on (likely from dependant packages)
+* Produce a summary output of the resources that this IG directly has dependencies on (likely from dependent packages)
 * output the above dependencies summary to a text file via a new -odf or --outputDependenciesFile commandline parameter
 * Dependent resource scan now processes StructureMap and Questionnaire (in addition to StructureDefinition and ValueSet)